cee-elle/just-the-docs/README.md

 - Stable internet connection
 - Web browser (preferably Google Chrome)
 - Familiarity with computer functionality and overall GUI (Graphical User Interface) layouts

+## Style Guides

+This Postman Documentation guide is written based on the "Digital Ocean" style guide.
+The voice and tone used is friendly and informative.
+This is written with an humanized and active voice.
+The guide has little jargon and no fluff or fillers between headers.
+The focus is to deliver an informative and helpful guide without making it boring.

+## Web Based Writing

+The guide was written with the reader in mind.
+Steps were removed or condensed to enhance the flow and create a document that is easy to understand.
+Heading sizes was carefully considered to provide readers with the ability to scan the document and effortlessy locate sections.
+The purpose of this was to inform and help readers understand what Postman is.

+## Additional Features

+This guide integrates images with highlights to help guide the reader through each step.
+The screenshots were taken the guide was written, going through each section step by step in the application.

+## Collaborations

+We met face to face to collaborate ideas and communicated through [Slack](https://slack.com/intl/en-ca/).
+This made collaborations easier with a flexible and dynamic environment.

+## Tools Used

+This guide was initially written in [Google Docs](https://www.google.ca/docs/about/) and then converted into markdown through [VSCode](https://code.visualstudio.com/) with an extension called "[Markdown Preview Enhanced](https://marketplace.visualstudio.com/items?itemName=shd101wyy.markdown-preview-enhanced)".
+This extension gives you a side-by-side view of the markdown code and the page.